KPS Video Express

-KPS Video Express (金獅影視超特店) was a Hong Kong-based multimedia store which sold and rented videos, CDs and movies.
+KPS Video Express (金獅影視超特店) was a Hong Kong–based multimedia store which sold and rented videos, CDs and movies.
 It was established in 1981 by Garrie and Kitty Roman, and by 1997 expanded to 39 stores with 450,000 members.
 It also had stores in Taiwan, with further plans to expand in the Asian region.

 During the Asian Economic Crisis the company suffered, and went into receivership in 1998.
 It was later bought out by American video-chain Blockbuster.

 History

 KPS Video Express originally started in 1981 as a kiosk at the back of a Nathan Road electrical shop.
-Husband and wife Garrie and Kitty Roman built up a selection of Western and Chinese films on VHS tape which would be rented out for $15 Hong Kong dollars.
+Husband and wife Garrie and Kitty Roman built up a selection of Western and Chinese films on VHS tape which would be rented out for HK$15.

 The business was successful, and by 1982 Kam Production Studios, named after Kam Kui International Holdings chairman K. K. Leung, backed the company and it became KPS Video Network, originally opening seven kiosks.
 It was renamed KPS Retail Stores Ltd in 1987.

 By 1992, KPS also offered LaserDiscs for sale and rent in addition to VHS tapes, as well as computer software, audio CDs and CD-ROM drives.
 A 8000 sqft test store was opened in Causeway Bay in the same year in order to experiment with the merging of these products under one roof.
 It was successful, and was subsequently followed in 1994 by a superstore at Chong Hing Square at 601 Nathan Road, Mongkok, which occupied 155000 sqft.
 It offered 73,000 CDs in stock and 17,000 titles for rent.
 Among these titles, there were over 12,500 laser discs for sale and rent while 6,000 VHS tapes were for sale and 37,000 were available for rent.

 In 1994, KPS first introduced camera and magnetic theft-detection systems in its megastores.
 It also used a computer-based procurement system to accurately forecast demand, as well as keep track of current stock and trends.

 By 1995, local newspapers reported plans for expansion beyond Hong Kong to locations in other Asian countries.
-By this time, KPS owned 35% of the Hong Kong video-rental market, had a customer base of 250,000 and was earning $36 million Hong Kong dollars.
+By this time, KPS owned 35% of the Hong Kong video-rental market, had a customer base of 250,000 and was earning HK$36 million.
 KPS announced that it had teamed up with ChinaVest, an American direct-investment company to expand into Taiwan.
-ChinaVest pumped $26 million US dollars into the venture.
+ChinaVest pumped US$26 million into the venture.
 Initial plans were to launch 100 stores in Taiwan within three years, with megastores between 360 and 1,350 square meters offering videos on tape and laserdiscs for sale and rent, as well as music products and computer software.
 It also planned to expand to South Korea and open 500 stores, 12 stores in Singapore and 55 stores in Malaysia, and plans for stores in Thailand.